66Origin/node-necs/README.md

 - Small and easy to read/edit.
 - It does only one small thing.
 - As it is not super-evolved, it may not fit your needs.
-It will not be efficient for medium to big datasets because many loops could be optimized at the price of complexity.
+It will not be efficient for big datasets.
 - Battle tested and production tested.
 - Fail-fast.
 Every function call is type and error checked and throw errors: no silent error that will blow somewhere sometime.
 - We use `lodash` but do require only the functions we need and we do not use chains.
 It drastically lower the memory footprint.